mikefilsaime-groove/projectbaser/replit.md

 - `iconSelector.tsx`: Updated menu to use LucidePicker
 - `blockIcons.ts`: Random Lucide icon selection

-**Known Limitation**: Icon imports are explicitly listed in blockIconSelector.tsx and kanbanCard.tsx to prevent webpack tree-shaking.
-When adding new emojis to `emojiToLucideMap`, the corresponding Lucide components must also be added to the import statements in both files.
-Future improvement: Create a shared icon component to centralize this logic.
+**Icon Import Management**:
+- All Lucide icons used in database are explicitly imported in kanbanCard.tsx and blockIconSelector.tsx
+- This prevents webpack tree-shaking from removing icons from the bundle
+- Current icons: Circle, CheckSquare, Calendar, Clock, Target, TrendingUp, Microscope, PenTool, Banknote, Compass, Mountain, PartyPopper, Car, Bug, Rocket, TestTube, Handshake, Trees, and 130+ more
+- When adding new icons to database: update imports in both files + rebuild webpack
+- Future improvement: Create shared icon registry to centralize imports

 **Webpack Content-Hash Fix for Replit CDN**
 - Replit's front-door proxy/CDN was caching `/static/main.js` and ignoring cache-control headers and query-string hashes